HEXAPIC/project-website/docs/Source-code/code.md

-Our work is currently in the development stage, and we have chosen to keep the [BitBucket](https://bitbucket.org/lecad-peg/hexapic/src/main/) repository private.
-We will soon release the code to the public.
+### Our project is currently in the development stage, and we have decided to keep the [BitBucket](https://bitbucket.org/lecad-peg/hexapic/src/main/) repository private for now.
+We will release the code to the public soon.